hypergonial/hikari-miru/docs/source/guides/persistent_views.rst

             view = Persistence()
             message = await event.message.respond(
-                "This is a persistent view, and works after bot restarts!", components=view.build(),
+                "This is a persistent view, and works after bot restarts!", components=view,
             )

-            # You do not need to start unbound persistent views since there is already a listener running for them.
+            # You do not need to start unbound persistent views, as a single listener handles
+            # all views of the same type.

     bot.run()